-- 12.17 In relation to the actual and potential effects of the proposal, our key conclusions are as follows. - 12.18 In terms of water quality, we accept the material put forward on behalf of the applicant and the assessment of that material by Dr Freeman and other experts that the effects of the proposal will be acceptable . - 12.19 Subject to a reduced volume in accordance with Schedule WQN9v2, we accept that the proposal will be an efficient use of water that is consistent with the requirements of the WCWARP, as discussed further below. - 12.20 In terms of effects on landscape values, we do not think that the irrigating of the subject site will have any adverse effects, provided the lakeside irrigation are is contained within the legal property boundaries..
-We generally prefer the evidence of Mr Craig on this point as opposed to the buffers proposed by Mr Glasson.
+- 12.18 In relation to the actual and potential effects of the proposal, our key conclusions are as follows. - 12.19 In terms of water quality, we accept the material put forward on behalf of the applicant and the assessment of that material by Dr Freeman and other experts that the effects of the proposal will be acceptable . - 12.20 Subject to a reduced annual volume, we accept that the proposal will be an efficient use of water that is consistent with the requirements of the WCWARP, as discussed further below. - 12.21 In terms of effects on landscape values, we do not think that the irrigating of the subject site will have any adverse effects.
+We prefer the evidence of Mr Craig on this point as opposed to the buffers proposed by Mr Glasson. - 12.22 We consider that the mitigated measures we impose will adequately address any potential effects on transpower infrastructure or other water users and ensure that the ecological and recreational values of the lake are maintained.

-- 12.21 We consider that the mitigated measures we impose will adequately address any potential effects on other water users and ensure that the ecological and recreational values of the lake are maintained. - 12.22 The effects on the cultural values are considered to be minor. - 12.23 Finally, in terms of our key conclusions on effects we do accept that there will be economic benefits for the applicant and the wider community if this consent is granted.
+12.23 Finally, in terms of our key conclusions on effects we do accept that there will be economic benefits for the applicant and the wider community if this consent is granted.